PaddlePaddle/Paddle/doc/cluster/opensource/cluster_train.md

 # Cluster Training

-We provide this simple scripts to help you to launch cluster training Job to harness PaddlePaddle's distributed trainning.
+We provide some simple scripts ```paddle/scripts/cluster_train``` to help you to launch cluster training Job to harness PaddlePaddle's distributed trainning.
 For MPI and other cluster scheduler refer this naive script to implement more robust cluster training platform by yourself.

 The following cluster demo is based on RECOMMENDATION local training demo in PaddlePaddle ```demo/recommendation``` directory.
-Assuming you enter the cluster_scripts/ directory.
+Assuming you enter the ```paddle/scripts/cluster_train/``` directory.

 ## Pre-requirements